-For more than a decade, Northwestern Health Sciences University has built relationships and affiliations with a wide variety of healthcare organizations, social service agencies, specialty care providers, academic institutions, international and corporate partners.
-We continue to forge strategic relationships to advance and promote natural approaches to health through education, research, clinical services and community engagement.
+For more than a decade, Northwestern Health Sciences University has built relationships and affiliations with a wide variety of healthcare organizations, social service agencies, specialty care providers, academic institutions, and international and corporate partners.
+We continue to forge strategic relationships to advance and promote natural approaches to health.
+This is achieved through education, research, clinical services, and community engagement.

-NWHSU’s work is supported by financial and in-kind contributions that have enabled us to expand our facilities, strengthen the quality of our academic and research programs, and provide unique clinical experiences for our students.
+NWHSU’s work is supported by financial and in-kind contributions.
+This enabled us to expand our facilities, strengthen the quality of our academic and research programs, and provide unique clinical experiences for our students.

 We have enhanced the clinical experiences we provide our students and the integrated care provided to patients through our partnerships in health care and higher education.

 Beginning in 2000, NWHSU established affiliations with a variety of hospitals, social service agencies, specialty care providers and academic institutions.

 Penny George Institute for Health and Healing

 The Penny George Institute for Health and Healing at Abbott Northwestern Hospital provides complementary therapies and integrative medicine.
 In addition to testing new models of care, the institute has been providing hospital-based clinical experiences for students in NWHSU’s College of Acupuncture and Chinese Medicine and School of Massage Therapy since 2005.

 Regions Hospital is a Level 1 trauma center and 454-bed nonprofit hospital in St. Paul where NWHSU students provide massage therapy to inpatients and to outpatients receiving infusion therapy.